isomerpages/govtech-corp/_careers/Students and Graduates/Internships.md

 <img style="width: 80%;" height="auto" width="100%" alt="GovTech's internship programme flowchart and what interns stand to gain from GovTech experience" src="/images/careers/internship_chart_2024.jpg">
 </div>
 <h3>How can you apply?</h3>
-<p>We're looking for ambitious pre-tertiary, polytechnic students and university
+<p>We’re looking for polytechnic students, undergraduates, and recent A-Level
-students who are up for a challenge and want to make a difference.
+and diploma graduates awaiting university admission who are up for a challenge and want to make a difference!
 If that sounds like you, first check out the timelines as well as guidelines for our internship applications. <strong>Do note that applicants who have graduated from university are not eligible for our internship programme.</strong>
 </p>
 <table style="minWidth: 25px">
 <colgroup>